Alice Mayshe Rowan of Mayshe-Mayshe

 I’m really proud of this bit!
 I am super focused on nurturing my customers by delivering them a merch parcel that will wow them, make them feel a personal connection to me, make them feel like they got lots of extra value & communicate my brand.
 I do this by:

-I wrap every order up in tissue paper, so it feels like a gift to unwrap when it arrives 🙂 This is quite a lot of work, but people love it (they tell me!) and I think it really communicates that I care about my merch, and that it’s a high-value product.
+• I wrap every order up in tissue paper, so it feels like a gift to unwrap when it arrives 🙂

-For special orders (vinyl & high value orders) I print little bugs on the outside of my parcel, so the parcel looks special on the outside.
+• For special orders I print little bugs on the outside of my parcel, so the parcel looks special on the outside.
 (Bugs are part of my brand!)

 Lastly, please tell us why you think you should be a finalist for the Merch Maniac Award: